agrif/printer-config/README.md

 # PrusaSlicer Profiles

 This repository contains [PrusaSlicer][] profiles for my 3D printers.
-It's unlikely to be very useful to anyone else, except perhaps as an example.
+It also has a hacky tool to lint the INI files, removing entries that are redundant, as well as optionally updating the file with an exported config bundle.

  [PrusaSlicer]: https://github.com/prusa3d/PrusaSlicer